Todd asked two simple questions:

 Research led the group to the nation of Liberia.
 Liberia, West Africa is a beautiful coastal country that was known for decades as the Paris of West Africa.
 In 1990 that all changed with the start of what became a fourteen-year civil war that ended in 2003.
 As a result of nearly a decade and a half of conflict, 250,000 Liberians died and the infrastructure of the entire country was decimated.
 Year after year, Liberia is consistently in the bottom five poorest countries and one of the top five most miserable countries in the world, according to statistics kept by organizations like the UN, the CIA, and USAID.

 2.The most challenging place: LIBERIA

-Our mission is to provide access to clean water to the entire nation of Liberia and offer the gospel to every person we serve by 2020.
+Our Mission is to provide access to safe-drinking water for the entire nation of Liberia, border to border, and offer the gospel to every community we serve, by 2020.

 Reaching Every Man, Woman and Child